-1.6 In order to confirm the eligibility of any competitor, WSNZ reserves the right to ask for evidence of eligibility as per 1.1. and 1.2 from a prospective competitor i.e. training or enrolment evidence.
+1.6 In order to confirm the eligibility of any competitor WSNZ reserves the right to ask for evidence of eligibility as per 1.1. and 1.2 from a prospective competitor e.g. training or enrolment evidence.

 2.1 Competitors who arrive late for the competition will not receive additional time.

-2.3 The project will be distributed during the familiarisation period and prior to the commencement of work.
+2.3 During the familiarisation period prior to the commencement of work the project will be distributed.

 2.4 Competitors are reminded to undertake their project plan as part of the familiarisation.

-2.5 Equipment and materials may be tested by competitors during the familiarisation period.
+2.5 Equipment and materials may be tested during the familiarisation period by competitors.

-2.6 Marking scales are to be distributed during the familiarisation period and collected from competitors before they commence work.
-Competitors may make notes from the marking scale.
+2.6 Marking schemes are to be distributed during the familiarisation period and collected from competitors before they commence work.
+Competitors may make notes from the marking scheme.

-2.7 Should a competitor feel disadvantage for any reason prior to or during the competition, the competitor should bring it to the Chief Judge’s attention immediately.
+2.7 Should a competitor feel disadvantaged or any reason prior to or during the competition, the competitor should bring it to the Chief Judge’s attention immediately.

-b) If through no fault of a competitor, there is a power outage on their competition site or booth, or for any other reason the supplied infrastructure malfunctions during competition time and this impacts the competitor’s work, then the time of disruption will be noted, and the competitor will be given the equivalent time lost.
+b) If through no fault of a competitor’s there is a power outage on their competition site or booth or for any other reason the supplied infrastructure malfunctions during competition time, and this impacts the competitors work then the time of disruption will be noted, and the competitor will be given the equivalent time lost.

-2.8 During the competition work time competitors are not permitted to speak to other competitors or members of the public.
+2.8 During the competition work time competitors are not permitted to speak to, or communicate in anyway, with other competitors or members of the public.

 2.10 Competitors who need to repair their own tools or equipment during the competition will not receive additional time.